 Human Rights Cities.
 Governments at all levels have a legal obligation to fulfill human rights, yet the function of local government remains overlooked.
-In an upcoming blog series, we will explore the crucial role cities play in promoting and protecting human rights, based on recent developments in Canada and around the world.
+In upcoming research, we will explore the crucial role cities play in promoting and protecting human rights, based on recent developments in Canada and around the world.

 Canadian Urban Institute (CUI).
 Maytree is supporting CUI to deliver a series of “Urban Residencies,” which will provide local city builders with opportunities to highlight to a national audience what’s working, what’s not, and what they see as next – their most pressing issues and promising opportunities.
 The Urban Residencies are part of CUI broader agenda to build new forms of connective tissue across cities, create platforms for learning and exchange, and build a compelling new narrative for urban Canada.

 The Institute on Municipal Finance and Governance (IMFG) at the University of Toronto.
 IMFG explores how cities fund their activities and govern themselves through extensive research both in Canada and globally.
 It also holds an ongoing series of events to present and debate the ideas that influence how are cities are run.